tmu/Loki/README.md

     foo()
 ```

-It produces the following log output:
+When tracing with Loki, it produces the following log output:

 ```
 ->main.swift:XX foo